fsilvestrim/muge/README.md

 Copyright 2009 Filipe Silvestrim http://www.filipesilvestrim.com
-filipe@silvestrim.com

 This file is part of MuGE (Multi-genre Game Engine).

-OGRE is proprietary software; you can NOT redistribute it and/or modify it under MY terms: that in resume are do not use it for any propose that exceed the read and understand expectative.
-All of the content that is in theses files (of this directory that the readme are in) are under NDA!
+MuGE is proprietary software; you can NOT redistribute it and/or modify it under MY terms: that in resume are do not use it for any propose that exceed the read and understand expectative.

 MuGE is distributed in the hope that it will be useful just for studies proposes, but WITHOUT ANY WARRANTY;